2020 British Grand Prix: Post-race

 On his lap 12 accident, Kvyat claimed that he was "very, very distract[ed]" as issues with his car required him to change settings on his steering wheel immediately prior to the crash.
-AlphaTauri team principal Franz Tost suggested that Kvyat's accident may have been down to a tyre puncture.
+AlphaTauri team principal Franz Tost suggested that Kvyat's accident may have been down to a tyre puncture, while Pirelli later confirmed a right-rear tyre failure did cause the crash though not through a puncture by the wheel rim overheating causing the tyre to detach entirely.
 Red Bull defended their decision to pit Verstappen in the closing laps, raising the possibility that he could have suffered the same tyre failure as the Mercedes drivers.

 The tyre failures near the end of the race were investigated by Pirelli (the tyre supplier) and the FIA (the governing body) after the race.
 The company stated that the tyre failures were generated by two different causes: firstly, the 'extremely long' stints the cars were running on the demanding Silverstone circuit; and secondly, the increased pace of the 2020 cars which maximised the forces on the tyres, with the most stress on the front-left.

 Renault also protested the legality of the Racing Point RP20's brake ducts for a third race in succession.
 The protest was upheld with Racing Point being reprimanded but the team and drivers allowed to keep their results.